 Eligibility to engage in on-campus employment is “incident” to F-1 status.
-This means that anyone currently maintaining F-1 status may engage in on-campus employment at the institution that issued his or her current Form I-20, within the limitations outlined below, without requesting formal authorization from either a DSO or the USCIS, and without updating his / her SEVIS record.
+This means that anyone currently maintaining F-1 status may engage in on-campus employment at the institution that issued his or her current Form I-20, within the limitations outlined below, without requesting formal authorization from either a DSO or USCIS, and without updating their SEVIS record.
 Employment eligibility ends whenever a student fails to maintain status.

 Limitations to on-campus employment

 - Initial entry students cannot begin work sooner than 30 days prior to the start of classes.

 - On-campus work is limited to no more than 20 total hours per week while school is in session.
 (On-campus employment may be full-time during vacation periods for students who are eligible and intend to register for the subsequent academic term.
 A good way to demonstrate that intention is to take advantage of the Early Registration option offered during the term prior to the vacation period.)

 - A student may not engage in on-campus employment during the 60-day grace period following the completion of a course of study unless they will be continuing at UIS in a Master’s level program following completion of the Bachelor’s degree, or plan to transfer to another school and the SEVIS record has not yet been transferred.